 Alternatives to a Short Position

-There are some alternatives strategies that address some of the risks and restrictions of taking a short position.
+There are some alternative strategies that address some of the risks and restrictions of taking a short position.
 Of course, they introduce their own limitations, risks, and restrictions.

-- ProShares’s SVXY is an inverse volatility ETP that avoids the variable leverage and unconstrained loss aspects of a short position and is allowed in retirement accounts.
+- Volatility Shares’ -1X SVIX and ProShares’s -0.5X SVXY are inverse volatility ETPs that avoid the variable leverage and unconstrained loss aspects of a short position and are allowed in retirement accounts.
 In exchange for solving those problems, you pick up path dependency and volatility drag.
-See these posts: How Does SVXY Work?, and Ten Questions About Short Selling for more information.
+See these posts: How Does SVIX Work?, How Does SVXY Work?, and Ten Questions About Short Selling for more information.

-- Options are available for SVXY, UVXY, and VXX.
-Instead of going short on these ETPs you can buy or sell puts and calls.
+- Options are available for SVXY, SVIX, UVXY, UVIX, and VXX.
+Instead of going short on these ETPs, you can buy or sell puts and calls.
 Buying puts eliminates the potential for an unconstrained loss, but the premiums are steep.
 No easy money here either.
-One additional caveat, because of their frequent reverse splits longer-term options will likely become “adjusted” options that have the number of shares they control changed and track a modified version of the security price.
-This happens in conjunction with the reverse splits.
+One additional caveat is, because of their frequent reverse splits longer-term options on the long funds will likely become “adjusted” options.
+The number of shares they control changes and they track a modified version of the security price.
+This option adjustment happens in conjunction with the reverse splits.
 Theoretically, no value is lost, but by all accounts, these options become less liquid and the bid/ask prices widen.
-These options are American style, so with long positions you’ll always have the ability to exercise them, but caution is warranted.
+These options are American style, so with long positions, you’ll always be able to exercise them, but caution is warranted.
 For more on this see UVXY Reverse Splits.